 Mailinator conducts backups on a weekly and monthly basis.
 Hot backups are retained for one month.
 Off-net backups are retained for up to one year.

 All sensitive information (including passwords, API keys, etc) is filtered from all server logs.
-Subscriber activity is logged and kept for 6 weeks.
+Subscriber usage activity is stored for up to 6 weeks.
 No user activity is logged in the Mailinator Public system (for example, for any @mailinator.com email address).

 Firewall and Encryption